AeroLeads people directory · profile

 Over the course of four years, with most work completed during my junior and senior years, I conducted archival research under the tutelage of Dr. Matthew McKenzie, Dr. Christopher Clark, and Dr. Françoise Dussart on 19th century New London-based whaling and sealing at the sub-Antarctic islands of Heard, Kerguelen, and South Georgia for a combined Honors thesis and University Scholar project.
 This project received funding from the NCHC Portz Fellowship, University of Connecticut Summer Undergraduate Research Fund (SURF), and the University of Connecticut Honors Holster Grant.
 In July 2013 I traveled to Australia to conduct archival research at the State Library of Tasmania, Australian Antarctic Division Library (Hobart, Tasmania), National Library of Australia (Canberra, ACT), State Library of New South Wales (Sydney, New South Wales), and the State Library of Victoria (Melbourne, Victoria).
 I conducted additional research at the Mystic Seaport Museum (Mystic, CT) and the Smithsonian Archives in Washington, DC.
 In May 2014, I produced a sixty-page thesis entitled The Sea-Scavengers: Adapting New London's Nineteenth-Century Whale Fishery in its Final Years.

-Rebecca L. D'Angelo Skills
+Rebecca L. D'Angelo education

-Frequently Asked Questions about Rebecca L. D'Angelo
+Frequently asked questions about Rebecca L. D'Angelo

 What company does Rebecca L. D'Angelo work for?

-Rebecca L. D'Angelo works for Weston High School
+Rebecca L. D'Angelo works for Weston High School.

-Rebecca L. D'Angelo's current role is inquiry-based history enthusiast | champion for race-responsive teaching | practitioner-researcher.
+Rebecca L. D'Angelo is listed as inquiry-based history enthusiast | champion for race-responsive teaching | practitioner-researcher at Weston High School.

 What is Rebecca L. D'Angelo's email address?